rafasgj/rafaeljeffman.com/research/ai/fortune-telling-hallucination-llm.md

 ### Granite with RAG

-First test after adding RAG data is to ask somethnig that is not on the augmented knowledge, like "How to achieve a speed greater than the speed of light?", to what Ramalama using Granite answered in a very good way.
+First test after adding RAG data is to ask something that is not on the augmented knowledge, like "How to achieve a speed greater than the speed of light?", to what RamaLama using Granite answered in a very good way.
 So the expectation that it would only answer things that is present within the augmented data is not true.

-When we try with something that it should not know ("What is [ipalab-config](https://github.com/rjeffman/ipalab-config)?"), it correctly answers that the term does not appear in the provided docuementation, or in any common context related to IPA or Ansible.
+When we try with something that it should not know ("What is [ipalab-config](https://github.com/rjeffman/ipalab-config)?"), it correctly answers that the term does not appear in the provided documentation, or in any common context related to IPA or Ansible.

 Back to the original query ("How can I deploy FreeIPA using ansible-freeipa?"), it took 45 seconds to start to provide an answer, but failed to finish the text.

-Until if started to write garabage (infitinet punctuation characters) it provided similar responses as without the RAG for installing Ansible (not really correct), but this time, the inventory and playbook files it tried to create were clearly based on the ansible-freeipa documentation.
+Until if started to write garbage (punctuation characters) it provided similar responses as without the RAG for installing Ansible (not really correct), but this time, the inventory and playbook files it tried to create were clearly based on the ansible-freeipa documentation.

 Hallucination was not better, in any way.